Richard Dawkins: Other fields

 In his role as professor for public understanding of science, Dawkins has been a critic of pseudoscience and alternative medicine.
 His 1998 book Unweaving the Rainbow considers John Keats's accusation that by explaining the rainbow, Isaac Newton diminished its beauty; Dawkins argues for the opposite conclusion.
 He suggests that deep space, the billions of years of life's evolution, and the microscopic workings of biology and heredity contain more beauty and wonder than do "myths" and "pseudoscience".
 For John Diamond's posthumously published Snake Oil, a book devoted to debunking alternative medicine, Dawkins wrote a foreword in which he asserts that alternative medicine is harmful, if only because it distracts patients from more successful conventional treatments and gives people false hopes.
 Dawkins states that "There is no alternative medicine.
 There is only medicine that works and medicine that doesn't work."
-In his 2007 Channel 4 TV film The Enemies of Reason, Dawkins concluded that Britain is gripped by "an epidemic of superstitious thinking".
+In his 2007 Channel 4 film The Enemies of Reason, Dawkins concluded that Britain is gripped by "an epidemic of superstitious thinking".

-Continuing a long-standing partnership with Channel 4, Dawkins participated in a five-part television series, Genius of Britain, along with fellow scientists Stephen Hawking, James Dyson, Paul Nurse, and Jim Al-Khalili.
-The series was first broadcast in June 2010, and focuses on major, British, scientific achievements throughout history.

-In 2014, he joined the global awareness movement Asteroid Day as a "100x Signatory".
+Continuing a long-standing partnership with Channel 4, Dawkins participated in a five-part television series, Genius of Britain, along with his fellow-scientists Stephen Hawking, James Dyson, Paul Nurse and Jim Al-Khalili.
+The series was first broadcast in June 2010, and focuses on major British scientific achievements throughout history.
+In 2014 he joined the global awareness movement Asteroid Day as a "100x Signatory".